Glogovac attack

 The Glogovac attack was an armed confrontation in May 1993, where the Kosovo Liberation Army (KLA) ambushed Serbian police.
 This attack is considered the first armed engagement by the KLA.
 The incident was carried out by Hashim Thaçi, also known as "The Snake," who later became one of the leaders of the Kosovo Liberation Army.

 As a result, Hashim Thaçi was later pursued by the Ministry of Internal Affairs of the Republic of Serbia, according to Articles 551 and 554 of the Criminal Procedure Code and the order of the District Court in Pristina, K-37/97.
-He was sought for the purpose of serving a 10-year prison sentence.
+He was sought for the purpose of serving a 10-year prison sentence in absentia.

 Background

 Formation of the Kosovo Liberation Army (KLA)

 The Kosovo Liberation Army (KLA) was established in the early 1990s as a paramilitary organization with the primary aim of achieving Kosovo's independence from Yugoslavia.
 It was composed mainly of ethnic Albanians who were dissatisfied with the treatment of Kosovo Albanians under Yugoslav and Serbian rule.
 The KLA emerged during the crisis in Bosnia, forming as a small radical group in late 1992 and early 1993.
 Initially, it consisted mostly of a few Kosovar Albanians who were members of an activist radical leftist organization from the early 1980s known as the Levizja Popullore e Kosovës (LPK), or the People's Movement of Kosovo.
 The LPK consistently advocated for Kosovo's independence and resisted Serbian control.

 The KLA initially engaged in low-intensity guerrilla warfare, targeting Serbian police and military forces in Kosovo.
 Over time, the organization gained support from the Kosovo Albanian diaspora and other sympathizers, which helped in securing funds, weapons, and volunteers.